 \begin{theorem}{(Convergence in convex optimization)} Assume that the function \( f_t \) has bounded gradients, \( \Vert\nabla f_t(\theta)\Vert_2 \leq G \), \( \Vert\nabla f_t(\theta)\Vert_\infty \leq G_\infty \) for all \( \theta \in \mathbb{R}^d \) and distance between any \( \theta_t \) generated by SGDF is bounded, \( \Vert\theta_n - \theta_m\Vert_2 \leq D \), \( \Vert\theta_m - \theta_n\Vert_\infty \leq D_\infty \) for any \( m, n \in \{1, ..., T\} \), and \( \beta_1, \beta_2 \in [0, 1) \).
 Let \( \alpha_t = \alpha/\sqrt{t} \).
 SGDF achieves the following guarantee, for all \( T \geq 1 \):

 where $R(T) = \sum_{t=1}^{T} f_t(\theta_t) - f_t(\theta^* )$ denotes the cumulative performance gap between the generated solution and the optimal solution. \end{theorem}

-For the convex case, \hyperref[the5]{Theorem 3.2} implies that the regret of SGDF is upper bounded by $O(\sqrt{T}) $.
-In the Adam-type optimizers, it's crucial for the convex analysis to decay $\beta_{1, t}$ towards zero~\cite{kingma2014adam,zhuang2020adabelief}.
+For the convex case, Theorem~\ref{main_convex} implies that the regret of SGDF is upper bounded by $O(\sqrt{T}) $.
+In the Adam-type optimizers, it's crucial for the convex analysis to decay $\beta_{1, t}$ towards zero~\citep{kingma2014adam,zhuang2020adabelief}.
 We have relaxed the analysis assumption by introducing a time-varying gain $K_t$, which can adapt with variance.
-Moreover, $K_t$ converges with variance at the end of training to improve convergence~\cite{sutskever2013importance}.